rob-ert/bandwidth-on-demand/README.md

 mode
 This is easy to do.
 First, install haproxy:
     brew install haproxy
-Then, create a file called haproxy.cfg with contents such as below:
+Then, create a file called `haproxy.cfg` with contents such as below:

+To 'control' haproxy you need socat.
+    brew install socat

 ```
 global
   maxconn 4096